CADMIUM, THE PSEUDO-MASCULINE MINERAL AND

 Cadmium is among the most toxic of the heavy metals.
-It is a common metal found in cigarette smoke, in tap water, coffee, refined foods, in meats, often, and in foods from the sea, especially shellfish of all kinds.
+It is a common metal found in cigarette smoke, tap water, coffee, some processed and refined foods such as hydrogenated oils, and in foods from the sea, especially shellfish of all kinds.
+It is found in marijuana, and in cigarette papers.

 Mental illnesses.
-Cadmium is also closely associated with many developmental, behavioral and mental disorders.
-These include but are not limited to violence, anti-social behavior and ADHD in children and in adults.
+Cadmium is closely associated with many developmental, behavioral and mental disorders.
+These include but are not limited to violence, anti-social behavior, risk-taking behaviors, and ADHD in children and in adults.

 Birth defects and developmental disorders.
 Birth defects often are related to cadmium, when it replaces zinc and other metals in vital genetic functions and in the DNA and RNA of the body.
 This causes defective genetic expression, which is not the same as defective genes.

 Aging.
-Cadmium hardens, toughens the tissues, and ages the body.
+Cadmium hardens and toughens the tissues, and ages the body.
 It is associated with hardening of the arteries, hardening and destruction of the kidneys, and of all the organs, in fact.
-Cadmium is a Òfeel goodÓ mineral, but it weakens the entire body.
+This hardening can actually feel good, as though one is getting stronger and tougher, which is true, but it does so in a manner that actually weakens the entire body and opens it up to more cancers, and particularly heart disease.

 Hydrogenated or hardened vegetable oils.
 Cadmium is used as a catalyst to harden or hydrogenate vegetable oils to make products such as margarine, commercial peanut butter, vegetable shortening and related items.
 Every time you eat these products, you will get a little more cadmium that is a residue from this type of food processing.